c7/c7.se/site/_posts/2012-03-18-from-ruby-to-lisp.markdown

 ## newLISP

-All of the examples in Land of Lisp are written in Common Lisp, but I actually started out by playing with one of the younger Lisp dialects, [newLISP](http://www.newlisp.org/).
+All of the examples in “Land of Lisp” are written in Common Lisp, but I actually started out by playing with a younger Lisp dialect;
+[newLISP](http://www.newlisp.org/).

 > newLISP is a scripting Lisp for people who are fascinated by